CrystianYYT/CrystianYYT/README.md

 ###

 <h2 align="left">About me</h2>
-I have 20 years old and i'm a Sr. Developer for a community: [EneryMC](https://discord.enerymc.it)
+I have 20 years old and I like pizza.
 ###

 <h2 align="left">I code with</h2>